This publication is now archived.

 The United States has the highest statutory corporate tax rate in the world, at over 39 percent, including state and local taxes.
 Many analysts say the comparatively high U.S. rate, coupled with a complex array of tax subsidies and loopholes, is a doubly flawed system, overburdening businesses with compliance and planning costs while reducing federal revenues at a time of rising national debt.
 Others point out that the U.S. system, which taxes foreign profits of U.S. multinational corporations, may put the country at a competitive disadvantage with most of the industrialized world, which only taxes domestic corporate income.

 At a time when scrutiny of corporate tax avoidance and foreign tax havens is intensifying, some critics suggest an overhaul of the tax code, which last took place in 1986, is long overdue.
-With Republicans controlling Congress and the White House in 2017, tax reform is back on top of the agenda in Washington.
-However, major disagreements over the details remain between lawmakers as well as within the Trump administration’s economic team.
-Meanwhile, Trump’s pledge to apply new tariffs on U.S. corporations that move production abroad could upend decades of U.S. trade policy.
+President Donald J. Trump and congressional Republicans have made passing comprehensive tax reform their top priority.
+In November 2017, House Republicans released their proposed tax reform legislation, which will be followed by intense negotiations over the details to win enough support for passage in both the House and Senate.
+Meanwhile, Trump has threatened to apply new penalties on U.S. corporations that move production abroad, creating deep uncertainty for the future of U.S. trade policy.

 Why does corporate taxation matter?